 Operating Advisor, Supply Chain & Procurement, Clayton Dubilier & Rice

-Executive Vice President, Chief Supply Chain & Sustainability Officer, McDonald’s Corporation
+EVP and Global Chief Supply Chain Officer, McDonald’s

 Lillian A. Dukes

-Lillian Dukes joined Atlas Air Worldwide in 2020 with more than 25 years of technical operations and supply management experience in the aviation industry.
-Throughout her career, she has held a number of global operations leadership positions at a variety of companies, including American Airlines, American Eagle Airlines, Spirit AeroSystems, Beechcraft Corp., and General Electric.
-Also in 2020, the University of Tennessee announced that Lillian joined as a nondegree lecturer in the university’s Aerospace and Defense MBA program.
-Lillian is Principal and President of LAD Consulting.
-Lillian earned her undergraduate degree in electrical and electronics engineering from Villanova University and graduate degree from Carnegie Mellon University.
+Lillian Dukes joined Atlas Air Worldwide in 2020 with more than 25 years of executive, technical operations, and supply management experience in the aviation industry.
+Throughout her career, she has held global operations leadership positions at American Airlines, American Eagle Airlines, Spirit AeroSystems, Beechcraft Corp., and General Electric.
+In 2020, the University of Tennessee’s Haslam School of Business appointed Lillian to the position of lecturer in the University’s Aerospace and Defense MBA program.

 President of Global Supply Chain, Electrocomponents